rerun-io/rerun/design/blueprint_store.md

 The blueprint store has exactly one timeline: `ui_time` which is the local time of the application.
 This can then be used for undo and redo.

 ## Viewer
-Any configurable viewer state will be driven by the blueprint store and the data store.
+Any configurable Viewer state will be driven by the blueprint store and the data store.
 Each frame we will query the blueprint store about the current state of the blueprint, which will then drive the layout of the UI.
 In turn any user-interactions that modify the layout will be saved back to the blueprint store and queried again on the next frame.